WHY SHOULD WE USE INSULATION?

 In a house that is insulated, heaters do not have to run as hot or as long to bring the temperature up to a comfortable level, as more heat is retained by the insulation.
 The same applies to air conditioning on hot days — it is not required to run as long as the cooler temperature inside will not be invaded by the majority of the heat from the ceiling.

-HOW EFFECTIVE IS ROOF AND WALL INSULATION?
+HOW EFFECTIVE IS IT FOR THE ROOF AND WALLS?

 A home with insulation can reduce heating and air conditioning costs by up to 40% as stated earlier.
 This is a substantial saving on energy bills and a lot less pollution due to less energy usage.
 The money saved from reduced energy consumption greatly outweighs the cost of the insulation which, in the end, essentially pays for itself.